metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Command-Author-generate-automake_app/lib/Mojolicious/Command/Author/generate/callbackery_app/README.md

 You can now connect to the CallBackery app with your web browser.

-If you need any additional perl modules, write their names into the PERL_MODULES file and run ./bootstrap.
+If you need any additional perl modules, write their names into the `cpanfile` file and run ./bootstrap.

 Installation